dylanpiera/Foundry-Pokemon-Tabletop-United-System/playtest.md

 If we go back to the list of objectives that this change had:

 **Full Tank was Bad.**
--after doing some turns to kill calculations, using the same point distribution as in the above workbook we found that using this system Tanks take on average twice as long to be killed by the agressive glass cannons.
+- after doing some turns to kill calculations, using the same point distribution as in the above workbook we found that using this system Tanks take on average twice as long to be killed by the agressive glass cannons.
 They can actually tank now!
--in addition to this the wet noodle fight of 200+ turns now does not occur, as the attack stats of the tank naturally increase it means that on average fights between full tanks will take around 10 turns if no super effective moves are used.
+- in addition to this the wet noodle fight of 200+ turns now does not occur, as the attack stats of the tank naturally increase it means that on average fights between full tanks will take around 10 turns if no super effective moves are used.
 This is obviously not as fast as if two glass cannons were to fight but still much better.

 **Glass cannons too stronk**
 - Glass cannons have been nerfed as part of this system. with average turns to kill being increased by a range of 1.5-2 times!